 Rafters and kayakers flock to this locale for the epic

-from Class II to Class IV, the rapids are best suited for the experts.
+from Class II to Class IV, making these rapids best suited for the experts.
 Since your pooch pawbably isn’t an avid

 kayaker, they will be happy to know there are three miles of hiking trails that